influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/setup.md

     The `influxctl` CLI uses [connection profiles](/influxdb/cloud-dedicated/reference/cli/influxctl/#configure-connection-profiles)
     to connect to and authenticate with your InfluxDB Cloud Dedicated cluster.

-    To create connection profile, run `influxctl init` to start an interactive prompt that creates and stores a connection profile.
+    To create a connection profile, run `influxctl init` to start an interactive prompt that creates and stores a connection profile.

     ```sh